 - A BB cream foundation to even your skin tone and a cheery blusher.
 I use and love Oil of Olay 7 in one Touch of Foundation BB Cream

 I hope you’ve enjoyed these simple fashion tips.
 I’m sure you already know most of them, but you probably just forget to apply them – like me!
+(If you want more – here’s another post about fashion styles and the latest trends.)

 But if you do take heed of the advice in this post it will help you get out of the door looking great, and feeling confident, without spending tons of time or money styling an outfit.